ManuSasCe/petsApp/README.md

 ### About Testing
 - I decided to use Jest to test this application.
 Since it was my first time testing the frontend, I tried to be specific and focus on testing the most important things (thanks to google, leChat AI and dev.to for helping me with this), so i needed help to understand and create my first tests.
 To be honest, i needed to think to create this tests, so i saw a lot of examples and ideas from diferents sources, im happy to said that i lose the fear to test in front side =) .
 I had several issues related to react-router V-7 and Jest.
 I got stuck with a problem related to an error between React-Router and Jest (TextEncoder error), but after some time (may be too long) the error was fixed.
 - I use Jest just for comfort.
 I know it exists and I see a lot of documentation about Jest + React.

+### About blurred Image componente
+- When I was checking the application I saw that some pets did not have a correct image.
+We have a pet with an image with .jp (not .jpg and not the Japanese web extension was allowed in a image file!).
+So I decided to change the way we (not) atacked this situation.
+I created a new component (that we can use in the pet tab and in the detail page) to check if the image has the “typical” image extension on the web page.
+And if the url does not contain this extension... we print an icon with a small message.
+Another problem I see is that we don't have a normalized aspect ratio, so I decided to add in this component the image twice.
+One blurred and deformed in the backend, filling all the space I give it, and above the real image.
+As the github text says, this app is going to have tons of pets, but with the image cache this is not going to be a problem!

+### Improvements!
+- I know I don't cover the whole application with the test, I just think it's a technical test and I don't have more time.
+But in a real situation, it is perfect (and preferable) to cover as many cases as possible.
+- Maybe I could have a better architecture, I have used the ‘typical’ react architecture, I think this is a small application and I prefer to have a simple architecture